 Our mission is to create a safe and healthy learning environment that will nurture, motivate and challenge all of our children to achieve the highest level of academic excellence and to develop into mindful, responsible, contributing participants in their education, their community and the diverse society in which we live.

 What makes VOICE different?

 We support and develop the effectiveness of our teachers.
-We believe that teachers need time to collaborate to build their practice, so we provide our team with over two hours of planning time a day as well as additional days for collaborative thought partnership and planning during the school year.
+We believe that teachers need time to collaborate to build their practice, so we provide them with over two hours of planning time a day as well as additional days for curriculum development and training during the school year.

 - Love and nurture all of our students as they become deeply caring and responsible individuals;

 - Take personal responsibility and work collaboratively to ensure that all students achieve and grow, understanding that the performance and progress of our students is directly under our control;

 - Ask questions and empower students to exercise curiosity and wonder about the world around them;

 - Push and support themselves, their students, and their colleagues;

 - Proactively seek and incorporate feedback;